-The New York State Farm-to-School Program is also a key component of the Governor's No Student Goes Hungry initiative, which was first introduced in the Governor’s 2018 State of the State Address.
+The New York State Farm-to-School Program is also a key component of New York State's No Student Goes Hungry initiative.
 The initiative is a comprehensive program developed to provide students of all ages, backgrounds, and financial situations access to healthy, locally-sourced meals from kindergarten through college.
 In addition to expanding the Farm-to-School program and access to free breakfast, putting an end to lunch shaming, and ensuring students in kindergarten through college receive access to farm-fresh foods in a quality-learning environment, the No Student Goes Hungry initiative includes a groundbreaking reimbursement program.

-To incentivize school districts to use more New York State farm products, the initiative increases the reimbursement schools receive for lunches from 5.9 cents per meal to 25 cents per meal for any district that purchases at least 30 percent ingredients for their school lunch program from New York farms.
-School districts that have reached the 30 percent threshold can apply for reimbursement under the new initiative.
-Please contact the State Education Department for more information.
+To incentivize school districts to use more New York State farm products, the NYS 30% Initiative increases the reimbursement schools receive for lunches from 5.9 cents per meal to 25 cents per meal for any district that purchases at least 30 percent ingredients for their school lunch program from New York farms.
+School districts that have reached the 30 percent threshold can apply for reimbursement.
+As of July 1, 2022, the Department has taken the lead on this initiative.
+Learn more.

 Selling to schools is a major opportunity for farmers.
 Benefits include: